terrorizer1980/litmus/Running-acceptance-tests.md

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 	* To check  where you already have git, run `git --version` in your terminal.
 * [Puppet Development Kit (PDK)](https://puppet.com/docs/pdk/1.x/pdk_install.html).
 	* To check whether you already have PDK, run `pdk --version` from the command line.
 Note that you need version `1.17.0` or later.
-If not, then following the
+If not, then following the [installation instructions](https://puppet.com/docs/pdk/1.x/pdk_install.html).

-### 1. Clone the MoTD module from GitHub.
+## 1. Clone the MoTD module from GitHub.

 From  the command line, clone the Litmus branch of MoTD module:
 ```